nataliebenjes/portfolio/README.md

 ## Description

 _This website lists projects completed and their corresponding GitHub Repository links.
-Then shows an image and about me section._
+Then shows an image and about me section.
+There is a Nav bar at the top of the page, and an accordion feature in the about me section._

 ## Setup/Installation Requirements

-* _visit HitHub page link_
+* _visit GitHub page link_